Creating Access for Students with Mental Health Disabilities Frequently Asked Questions

 A: Determining reasonable accommodations is an interactive process.
-The following questions need to be asked and answered to identify the reasonable accommodations.
+The following should guide the conversation with the student and the thinking process of the disability resource provider:

-- What are possible accommodations, modifications, or adjustments that might remove the barriers?
+- What are possible accommodations, modifications, or adjustments that might remove the barrier?

-- Without these accommodations, would the individual still have meaningful access to the program, service, or activity?
+- Without these accommodations, would the student have meaningful access to the program, service, or activity?

-- Would these accommodations compromise the essential elements of the curriculum?
+- Would these accommodations compromise the essential elements of the course or program?

 - Would these accommodations require a fundamental alteration in the nature of the program, service, or activity?

 Q: What constitutes adequate documentation for a mental health, or psychological, disability?

 A: Disability professionals who receive accommodation requests from students with mental health disabilities should review AHEAD’s Supporting Accommodation Requests: Guidance on Documentation Practices (http://ahead.org/learn/resources/documentation-guidance) for a general overview of how to approach the question of documentation.
 Consistent with ADA Amendment Act’s broadened definition of disability and its focus on considering accommodations rather than proving disability, documentation requirements should not be overly burdensome and should be used to understand the barriers the student might experience in the postsecondary setting.
 The following external documentation may be helpful: